 DNS leaks are a known Windows 10 vulnerability, so VPNs that can suppress this are a must.
-A DNS leak nullifies a user’s anonymity by sending a web page request to their internet service provider instead of to an anonymous DNS server through the VPN.
+A DNS leak nullifies a user’s anonymity by sending a web page request to their internet service provider instead of to a private DNS server through the VPN service.
 This allows your ISP and possibly Windows to track your web browsing.

 Because Microsoft is based in the US and is known to have complied with the NSA’s bulk surveillance program, we prefer VPN providers based outside of the US to avoid any further conflicts of interest.